anthfuller/F7-LAS/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Appendix / Supporting Materials

 ## Justification
-Explain how this PR contributes to the framework and why it should be included.
+Explain how this PR contributes to the model and why it should be included.

 ## Testing / Validation
 Include any validation steps, schema checks, or examples used.